juntylpro1/secure-enterprise/enterprise-add-accounts.md

     parent = "parent"
     name = "name"
     owner_iam_id = "owner_iam_id"
+    traits {
+        mfa = "NONE"
+        enterprise_iam_managed = true
       }
+    }
    ```
    {: codeblock}

    You can specify the ID of an account owner on the `owner_iam_id` option.
-For more information, see the argument reference details on the [Terraform Enterprise Management](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/enterprise_account){: external} page.
+You can also specify the multifactor authentication setting and turn on enterprise-managed IAM to centrally administer access in the account.
+For more information, see [Opting in to enterprise-managed IAM](/docs/secure-enterprise?topic=secure-enterprise-enterprise-managed-opt-in) and the argument reference details on the [Terraform Enterprise Management](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/enterprise_account){: external} page.

 1. After you finish building your configuration file, initialize the Terraform CLI.
 For more information, see [Initializing Working Directories](https://www.terraform.io/cli/init){: external}.